cclow/codeyoucanuse/_posts/2020-04-23-hexagonal-architecture-part-2.md

 ---
 layout: post
-title: Coding demo project and implementation of the API adaptor  (Hexagonal Architecture — Part 2)
+title: Coding demo project and implementation of the API adaptor  (Hexagonal Architecture with Spring Boot — Part 2)
+redirect_from:
+  - /2020/04/23/hexagonal-architecture-using-spring-boot-part-2.html
 ---

 This is the second article of a 4 part series explaining Hexagonal Architecture and how to implement such an architecture using Spring Boot and TDD.